Speaker

 Kansas City, Missouri, United States

-Duane is Co-Founder of Alien Arc Technologies, LLC where he focuses on creating apps targeting mobile devices, modern desktops, and the Internet of Things.
+Duane is Co-Founder of Alien Arc Technologies, LLC where he focuses on creating solutions targeting mobile devices, modern desktops, and the Internet of Things.
 As a Microsoft MVP and technology enthusiast with a passion for good software he strives to bring solutions that improve or eliminate costly duplication and repetitive processes so more important things can be done.
-He enjoys teaching others and speaking at conferences on topics ranging from DevOps to Xamarin.
-When not behind a computer screen he can be found sharing his love of SCUBA and all things underwater with new divers as a scuba instructor at https://drrscuba.com.
+He enjoys teaching others and speaking at conferences on topics such as DevOps, Testing, and Mobile.
+When not behind a computer screen he can be found sharing his love of SCUBA and all things underwater through his dive shop, Dive Rinse Repeat Scuba.

 Area of Expertise